 - Injecting drugs.
 Needle sharing spreads many serious infections, including HIV, hepatitis B and hepatitis C.

-Certain STIs — such as gonorrhea, chlamydia, HIV and syphilis — can be passed from an infected mother to her child during pregnancy or delivery.
+Certain STIs — such as gonorrhea, chlamydia, HIV and syphilis — can be passed from mothers to their infants during pregnancy or delivery.
 STIs in infants can cause serious problems or even death.
 All pregnant women should be screened for these infections and treated.

-Because many people in the early stages of a sexually transmitted disease (STD) or sexually transmitted infection (STI) experience no symptoms, screening for STIs is important in preventing complications.
+Because many people in the early stages of an STD or STI experience no symptoms, screening for STIs is important to prevent complications.

 Possible complications include:

 - Eye inflammation

 - Certain cancers, such as HPV-associated cervical and rectal cancers